department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 **C:** 10 inches wide by 39 inches tall by 3 inches thick
 - **Lettering:** Lettering is raised inside a recessed shield

-**Note:** If you're requesting a pre-World War I marble headstone, check "Upright Marble" in block 11 and write "XA", "XB" or "XC" to choose your headstone size.
+**Note:** If you're requesting a marble headstone in this special style, check "Upright Marble" in block 11 and write "XA", "XB" or "XC" to choose your headstone size.

 </div>
 </li>